ErpNetDocs/tech/modules/logistics/inventory/inventory-control/planned-reconcile.md

 This is **independent** from previously started counts - every user will see only the quantities that they have counted.

-## Calculate reconciliation based on counts
+## Calculate reconciliation based on the counts

 Once you are done counting product quantities, click **Close**.
 This will bring you back to the main Inventory Control application.